-We are looking to recruit Locum Support Workers at St Martins, to provide cover across all of our homeless services departments, in particular:
+We are looking to recruit Locum Support Workers at St Martins, to provide cover across our Early Intervention Services:

-Bishopbridge House – 30 bed emergency accommodation, which aims to provide effective life skills and resettlement services for single homeless people.
+Bishopbridge House – Our 30-bed direct access hostel.
+The hostel aims to provide an effective life skills and resettlement service for single homeless people.

-Ability and willingness to be flexible and work unsociable hours, including evenings, weekends and Bank Holidays.
+- Ability and willingness to be flexible and work unsociable hours, including evenings, weekends and Bank Holidays at short notice.

 St Martins is committed to safeguarding and promoting the welfare of vulnerable adults.
 An enhanced DBS check will be required for successful applicants.